 We don’t know how many of these precious creations have been produced but the brand states that ‘A very limited number of Louis XIII Le Mathusalem will be made, each individually numbered for eternity.’

 “Harrods is extremely proud to have been given the opportunity to showcase this unique release from such a globally recognized brand as LOUIS XIII.
 It is a true reflection of our mutual determination to present Harrods clients with the finest and most sought-after products from the spirits marketplace,” said Nick Fleming, Spirits Buyer at Harrods.

-This will be the first time that a cognac will produce a mathusalem edition in crystal.
-The six liter Baccarat decanters have been blown by the craftsmen of La Maison Baccarat following techniques and traditions that have been handed down from generation to generation.
-The decanter is presented in a display chest featuring eight crystal decanters in a dedicated case, a serving platter and a pipette.
+This will be the first time that cognac will produce a mathusalem edition in crystal.
+The six-liter Baccarat decanters have been blown by the craftsmen of La Maison Baccarat following techniques and traditions that have been handed down from generation to generation.
+The decanter is presented in a display chest featuring eight crystal decanters in a dedicated case, a serving platter, and a pipette.

 While exclusive to Harrod’s the covetable cognac will retail for £60,000 (about US$78,000) per decanter.